Before your Brew

 - The night before the brew check your equipment.

-- Fill a sink with 3 gallons of warm water and 6 tablespoons of PBW.
+- Fill a Big Mouth Bubbler with 3 gallons of warm water and 6 tablespoons of PBW.
+Clean it with a new sponge.

 - The day of the brew, "relax,